membrane-systems/PCAlipids/README.md

 * The resulting trajectory is subjected to PCA.
 Covariance matrix, eigenvalues, eigenvectors and projections of the trajectory on eigenvectors are calculated.
 * Projections of the trajectory on PCA eigenvectors are analyzed by calculating the projection distribution and characteristic relaxation times.

+**NOTE**: Exemplary trajectory from the test_input directory can be used for tutorial.

 ### Prerequisites

 The software requires a Python interpreter and some other modules that you need to install: